Products of displaced Laguerre-Gaussian beams: Introduction

 \section{Introduction}

-Laguerre–Gaussian beams (LGBs), solutions to the paraxial wave equation \cite{Siegman1986}, play a central role in optical trapping \cite{Dholakia2011,Grier2003} and optical communications \cite{Wang2012} due to their structured intensity profile and helical phase.
-The radial index $p$ sets the number of concentric nodes in the intensity distribution, while the azimuthal index $\ell$ determines the number of $2\pi$ phase windings around the origin \cite{Allen1992}.
+Laguerre--Gaussian beams (LGBs), solutions to the paraxial wave equation \cite{Siegman1986}, play a central role in optical trapping \cite{Dholakia2011,Grier2003} and optical communications \cite{Wang2012} due to their structured intensity profile and helical phase.
+The radial index $p$ sets the number of concentric nodes in the intensity distribution, and the azimuthal index $\ell$ determines the number of $2\pi$ phase windings around the origin \cite{Allen1992}.
 As an orthogonal basis, LGBs support linear superpositions that enable beam shaping and mode synthesis \cite{Aguirre2025}.

-Products of LGBs result from nonlinear optical processes.
-In second-harmonic generation, two identical LGBs at the fundamental frequency generate a beam at twice the frequency, preserving radial intensity profiles and conserving orbital angular momentum (OAM) \cite{Courtial1997}.
-In sum-frequency generation, two distinct LGBs interact under selection rules that couple their radial and azimuthal indices \cite{Wu2020}.
+Products of LGBs arise in nonlinear optical processes when the input beams are LGBs.
+In second-harmonic generation, two identical LGBs at the fundamental frequency generate a beam at twice the frequency, preserving orbital angular momentum and retaining the radial intensity profile only for modes with $p=0$ \cite{Courtial1997}.
+In sum-frequency generation, two distinct LGBs combine according to modal constraints that correlate their radial and azimuthal indices \cite{Wu2020}.
+Nonlinear interactions between structured spatial modes have been used to control modal transfer and improve structured-output fidelity \cite{Singh2025p562028,AguilarCardoso2025p043541}.
+Products of three or more LGBs will appear in higher order nonlinear interactions.

-Building on these processes, recent studies construct structured fields from products of LGBs.
-Squared LGBs exhibit Fourier invariance and preserve radial intensity profiles in both the near and far fields, demonstrating structural stability \cite{Kotlyar2022,Kozlova2023}.
-Nonlinear interactions confirm OAM conservation and improve vortex beam mode purity \cite{Zhang2023}.
-Diffraction through almost periodic structures generates circular arrays of identical LGBs for efficient vortex beam multiplication \cite{Samadzadeh2024}.
-The Talbot effect produces two-dimensional arrays of LGBs with non-zero radial indices, optimizing conditions for optical manipulation and communications \cite{Amiri2025}.
+The relevance of these products extends to linear propagation.
+Squared LGBs display self-similar propagation and pattern revivals in free space \cite{Kozlova2023,Zhong2021}, and their Fourier invariance enables compact beam transformations \cite{Kotlyar2022}.
+Diffraction-based multiplication provides a linear route to generate structured arrays and improve vortex-beam purity \cite{Samadzadeh2024}.
+Talbot-type configurations produce two-dimensional LGB lattices with non-zero radial indices, supporting applications in optical manipulation and communications \cite{Amiri2025}.
+These examples show that products of LGBs produce structured fields with propagation dynamics distinct from those of their individual factors.